-Soon you will get back the summary then.
+Soon you will get back the summary.

 2. Using SUBTOTAL Function to Summarize Subtotals

 Now we’ll summarize the subtotal using the SUBTOTAL function.
 It will allow you to apply a group of functions by an argument k for summarizing data.
-But the problem is that it can’t make groups like the previous method and had to apply separately for each operation.
+But the problem is that it can’t make groups like the previous method and has to apply separately for each operation.
 Here, we’ll find the sum, average, and max value for the summary.

 - Insert the following formula in Cell D14, to sum up the grand total-